Reports To: Knowledge & Grants Manager

 The Libra Foundation is a family foundation committed to the belief that all people have the right to live in a healthy environment and in peaceful, just, and equitable societies.
-Libra utilizes a human rights lens to focus its grantmaking on three program areas: gender justice, environmental justice, and criminal justice reform/drug policy.
+Libra utilizes a human rights lens to focus its grantmaking on three program areas: gender justice, environmental and climate justice, and criminal justice.
 Libra’s grantees fight against systemic inequalities, organize communities most impacted by injustice, and innovate new models of networks and organizations serving our common good.

-Over the past 16 years, Libra has done significant grantmaking to progressive causes and movements.
-More recently, the Foundation has been building a new, dynamic team as it enters its next stage of evolution, which involves a focus on supporting advocacy, civic engagement, and organizing and power building work that is led by and for communities of color and people that are most impacted by injustice.
+Over the past 18 years, Libra has done significant grantmaking to progressive causes and movements.
+More recently, the Foundation has been building a new, dynamic team as it enters its next stage of evolution, which involves a focus on supporting advocacy and organizing and power building work that is led by and for communities of color and people that are most impacted by injustice.

-This newly-created position presents a unique opportunity for a leader with shared values to work in an entrepreneurial environment.
+This newly-created position presents a unique opportunity for a leader with strong technical competency and shared values to work in an entrepreneurial environment where grants management is an important strategic lever in effectively and creatively achieving the Foundation’s goals.
 The Grants Associate will be based at the Foundation’s offices in The Presidio and will report to the Knowledge & Grants Manager on a team dedicated to providing grantee partners with stellar customer service and streamlining and simplifying grantee applications, reporting, and other practices.